R. R. Donnelley & Sons (NYSE:RRD) Shares Down 5.1%

-R. R. Donnelley & Sons (NYSE:RRD) last released its quarterly earnings results on Monday, April 26th.
-The business services provider reported $0.08 earnings per share for the quarter, missing the consensus estimate of $0.15 by ($0.07).
+R. R. Donnelley & Sons (NYSE:RRD) last posted its earnings results on Monday, April 26th.
+The business services provider reported $0.08 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.15 by ($0.07).
 R. R. Donnelley & Sons had a net margin of 2.26% and a negative return on equity of 21.09%.
-The business had revenue of $1.17 billion during the quarter.
-During the same quarter in the prior year, the firm posted $0.33 earnings per share.
+The company had revenue of $1.17 billion during the quarter.
+During the same quarter in the previous year, the company earned $0.33 EPS.

-Hedge funds have recently modified their holdings of the business.
-Paloma Partners Management Co bought a new position in shares of R. R. Donnelley & Sons during the 1st quarter valued at about $48,000.
-Meeder Asset Management Inc. bought a new position in R. R. Donnelley & Sons during the first quarter valued at approximately $55,000.
-Tudor Investment Corp Et Al bought a new position in shares of R. R. Donnelley & Sons during the 1st quarter valued at $64,000.
-Brandywine Global Investment Management LLC bought a new position in shares of R. R. Donnelley & Sons during the first quarter valued at about $87,000.
-Finally, Man Group plc purchased a new position in shares of R. R. Donnelley & Sons in the first quarter worth about $107,000.
-69.03% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently modified their holdings of the stock.
+Diameter Capital Partners LP bought a new stake in R. R. Donnelley & Sons during the fourth quarter worth $9,300,000.
+Charles Schwab Investment Management Inc. lifted its holdings in R. R. Donnelley & Sons by 14.0% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 3,517,287 shares of the business services provider’s stock worth $7,950,000 after acquiring an additional 430,617 shares during the period.
+Lord Abbett & CO.
+LLC bought a new stake in R. R. Donnelley & Sons during the first quarter worth $11,680,000.
+BlackRock Inc. lifted its holdings in R. R. Donnelley & Sons by 25.3% during the first quarter.
+BlackRock Inc. now owns 1,888,199 shares of the business services provider’s stock worth $7,665,000 after acquiring an additional 381,262 shares during the period.
+Finally, Morgan Stanley lifted its holdings in R. R. Donnelley & Sons by 877.6% during the first quarter.
+Morgan Stanley now owns 1,767,148 shares of the business services provider’s stock worth $7,175,000 after acquiring an additional 1,586,387 shares during the period.
+Institutional investors and hedge funds own 69.03% of the company’s stock.

 R. R. Donnelley & Sons Company Profile (NYSE:RRD)